Happy New Year!

-Are you planning on making any resolutions with your parenting in 2015?
-If you're anything like millions of other parents across the world, you might be planning on getting a little more sleep this year, right?
-If that's the case, then perhaps it's time to make some new year's sleep resolutions.
-Here's some tips to help you get started.
+If you're anything like millions of other parents across the world, you might be hoping to get a little more sleep this year.
+If that's the case, perhaps it's time to make some New Year's sleep resolutions.
+Here are some tips to help you get started.

-Ok, so you're not getting much sleep and that's pretty rubbish, but try not to get too hung up on it.
-Sleep IS important, but the ways in which you deal with lack of it will help you no end in your quest to get more.
-Start by accepting your newborn baby’s sleeping patterns.
-Newborns are not supposed to sleep through the night because they are designed to have small tummies (to suit their small bodies) that need filling up regularly.
-That is why they will wake up, and there really is little you can do about it.
-If you spend all your energies trying to get your newborn to sleep for longer than four hours, your're likely to get yourself worked up about it all!
-Read up on our tips on coping with newborn sleep habits here.
+Ok, so you're not getting much sleep at the moment and that's pretty rubbish but try not to get too hung up on it.
+Sleep IS important but accepting your baby’s sleep patterns can help you come to terms with it.
+Newborns have small tummies that need filling up regularly, which is why they wake up frequently and there is little you can do about it.
+If you spend all your energy trying to get your newborn to sleep for longer than four hours at a time, you're just likely to get yourself worked up about it.

 - refusal to look at you

-If you act on the sleep cues when they appear, you lessen the risk of baby becoming over tired and difficult to settle.
+If you act on the sleep cues when they appear, you lessen the risk of your baby becoming over-tired and more difficult to settle.

-Often a poor or non existent bedtime routine can play havoc on sleeping habits.
-How does yours look?
-If you think it could do with some tweaking, now's the time to do it.
+A bad bedtime routine can play havoc on your baby’s sleeping habits.
+If you think yours could do with some tweaking, now's the time to do it.
 A good bedtime routine can work wonders for sleep and it’s never too late to get started!

 It's no secret that babies need more sleep than we do, but it helps to have an idea of roughly how much they need so that you can address any issues you feel they have.
 For a quick guide to sleep patterns, see this post.

-It's often all too easy to blame tiredness on the kids- and we're not saying that they aren't tiring, and early mornings/ night wakings don't take their toll.
-But sometimes it might pay to take a look at our own sleeping habits.
-If we're going to bed late then there's a good chance that waking in the night with the baby is going to be hard.
+It's all too easy to blame tiredness on the kids.
+Children are tiring and those early mornings and night wakings take their toll.
+However, it might pay to look at your sleeping habits too.
+If you’re going to bed late, your baby is waking in the night and then waking you up early too, this can be hard.
 If you can, take a nap or rest during the day when your little one is sleeping.
-If not, a few early nights might just be the best new year's resolution you can make.
+If not, a few early nights might just be the best New Year's Resolution you can make.